Swollen belly & stress: when anxiety joins our digestion

 Together, these nutrients help reduce bloating and maintain a flat stomach.

-Soluble fibers: found in oats, legumes, and certain fruits, they form a gel that facilitates intestinal transit.
+• Soluble fibers: found in oats, legumes, and certain fruits, they form a gel that facilitates intestinal transit.

-Insoluble fibers: found in whole grains and vegetables, they increase stool bulk and prevent constipation.
+• Insoluble fibers: found in whole grains and vegetables, they increase stool bulk and prevent constipation.

-Probiotics: found in fermented foods (yogurt, sauerkraut, miso), they help regulate intestinal flora and reduce digestive discomfort.
+• Probiotics: found in fermented foods (yogurt, sauerkraut, miso), they help regulate intestinal flora and reduce digestive discomfort.

 To learn more about how to burn belly fat, check out our dedicated article.

-Fennel : aids digestion and limits the formation of intestinal gas.
+• Fennel: facilitates digestion and limits the formation of intestinal gas.

-Dandelion : stimulates the liver and promotes the elimination of toxins.
+• Dandelion: stimulates the liver and promotes the elimination of toxins.

-Artichoke: supports liver function and promotes fat digestion.
+• Artichoke: supports liver function and promotes fat digestion.

 Link between diet and stress management

 A balanced diet can play a key role in stress management by regulating cortisol levels, the stress hormone.
-An anti-inflammatory diet rich in omega-3s, magnesium, and B vitamins can improve the body's response to stress and promote optimal digestion.
+An anti-inflammatory diet rich in omega-3, magnesium, and B vitamins can improve the body's response to stress and promote optimal digestion.

 Detoxification helps the body eliminate accumulated toxins that can disrupt the gut microbiota and cause bloating.

-Plant-based remedies, draining teas, and sufficient hydration are essential for a healthy digestive system.
+Herbal treatments, detox teas, and sufficient hydration are essential for a healthy digestive system.

 Tips for an effective detox:

-Drink at least 1.5 to 2 liters of water per day.
+• Drink at least 1.5 to 2 liters of water per day.

-Consume foods rich in antioxidants (red fruits, green tea, turmeric).
+• Consume foods rich in antioxidants (red fruits, green tea, turmeric).

-Targeted food supplements
+Targeted dietary supplements

-Specific Programs D-LAB NUTRICOSMETICS
+Specific D-LAB NUTRICOSMETICS Programs

 Natural and bioavailable ingredients